 \subsubsection{Procedure}

 Since our goal is to mutate implementations, changes involving specifications were disregarded.
-Each author of this study individually analyzed one-third ($\approx$491) of the 1,475 commits\footnote{Given we aim to synthesize modifications, as mutation operators, that introduce mistakes to the code and not that fix the code, we analyzed the inverse of bugfix commits, i.e., bugfixes as bug-introducing.} and registered any changes that had the potential to be synthetized as mutation operators\,---\,e.g., modifications to expressions, altered conditions, added or removed lines of code\,---\,that could reflect common coding mistakes.
+Each author of this paper individually analyzed one-third ($\approx$491) of the 1,475 commits\footnote{Given we aim to synthesize modifications, as mutation operators, that introduce mistakes to the code and not that fix the code, we analyzed the inverse of bugfix commits, i.e., bugfixes as bug-introducing.} and registered any changes that had the potential to be synthetized as mutation operators\,---\,e.g., modifications to expressions, altered conditions, added or removed lines of code\,---\,that could reflect common coding mistakes.
 We identified 270 (18.3\%) commits as potential candidates.
-The authors then met to review each registered potential operator and discuss each collectively until a consensus was reached.
-Out of the 270, 148 were accepted and 123 were not (\Cref{sec:non-operators} describes some reasons why they were not accepted).
-The list of 1,475 commits and the outcome for each one can be found in \texttt{bugfixes.csv} of the \emph{supplementary material}\footnote{ \url{https://doi.org/10.6084/m9.figshare.30640202.v1}}.
-The list of operators synthesized from bugfixes together with the source commits is available in Chapter 2 of the \textit{supplementary material}\footref{ftn-supp-mat}.
+The authors then met to review the registered potential operators and discuss each until a consensus was reached.
+Of the 270, 148 were accepted, and 122 were not (\Cref{sec:non-operators} describes some reasons for this).
+The list of 1,475 commits and the outcome for each can be found in \texttt{bugfixes.csv} of the \emph{supplementary material}\footnote{ \url{https://doi.org/10.6084/m9.figshare.30640202.v2}.}.
+The list of operators synthesized from bugfixes together with some source commits is available in the \textit{supplementary material}\footref{ftn-supp-mat}.